Vitamin E

 • Nuts and seeds (such as almonds, hazelnuts and sunflower seeds)

-• Green leafy vegetables (like spinach and kale)
+• Green leafy vegetables (such as spinach and kale)

 • Fortified foods